khiemta03/bookstore-be/README.md

 ```

 ### Run with Docker (Recommended)
-To run all projects using Docker, make sure Docker is installed on your machine or you can download at [Docker](https://www.docker.com/):
+To run all projects using Docker, ensure Docker is installed on your machine.
+If it's not installed yet, you can download it from [Docker's official website](https://www.docker.com/):

 #### Start Docker Compose
 ```bash